jasonmccormack1970/ETNA_MFG_HACKATHON_TEMPLATE/README.md

 https://github.com/jasonmccormack1970/TEAM4.git
 ```

-A new folder called TEANn will have been created.
+A new folder called TEAN(n) will have been created.
 We now need to download and install all the required program dependencies and generates the necessary node_modules folder(s).
-Change directory into your TEAMn folder then run the npm package manager installer
+Change directory into your TEAMn folder then run the npm package manager installer : for example
 ```
 cd TEAM1/
 npm install